manumn95/mini_projects/Readme.md

 ## Github Layout project

 **Description**
-- This mini project is to create a responsive github layout Using Html,css,Bootstrap.
+- This mini project is to create a responsive eventUpdatePage Using Html,css,Bootstrap.

  **Softwares**